 Your Committee Needs YOU!

-It's our Annual General Meeting (AGM) on 15th November and we need Culpeper members to stand as, propose and elect new committee members (aka trustees).
+It’s our Annual General Meeting (AGM) on the 21st of October, 12pm in the garden.
+We need Culpeper members to stand as, propose and elect new committee members (aka trustees).

 What does the Committee do?